Moving to Spain from the UK: Complete 2026 Guide

 Beckham Law rate (6 years)

-Absolutely — and in 2026, Spain remains the most popular destination for UK nationals moving abroad.
-The key change after Brexit is that UK citizens are now treated as third-country nationals, meaning you can no longer rely on freedom of movement.
-You must apply for a long-stay visa (Type D) before relocating.
+In 2026, moving to Spain from the UK remains the most popular international relocation British nationals make — and for good reason.
+Spain offers a lower cost of living, a warmer climate, excellent healthcare, and a well-established British expat community.
+The key change after Brexit is that UK citizens are now treated as third-country nationals, meaning freedom of movement no longer applies.
+To move to Spain from the UK, you must apply for a long-stay visa (Type D) before relocating.

-The good news is that Spain has introduced several excellent visa pathways specifically designed to attract skilled workers, retirees, entrepreneurs, and families from non-EU countries like the UK.
-With over 165,000 UK nationals currently living in Spain, the infrastructure for British expats is well-established — and Agrin UK has helped over 100 of them make the move successfully.
+Spain has introduced several excellent visa pathways specifically designed to attract skilled workers, retirees, entrepreneurs, and families from non-EU countries.
+With over 165,000 UK nationals currently living in Spain, the infrastructure for British expats is well-established — and Agrin UK has helped over 100 of them successfully make the move to Spain from the UK.

 The right visa depends entirely on your circumstances — specifically how you earn income (or whether you need to).
-Here are the main pathways available to UK nationals:
+Here are the main pathways available to UK nationals moving to Spain:

 Digital Nomad Visa